-Pushkar and Pushkar Fair Photography Tour, Rajasthan.
+Pushkar City and Pushkar Fair Photography Tour, Rajasthan

 Now without saying much, let me take you on this photo tour of Pushkar.

-Related Read: Peru in Pictures
+Related Read: Hampi, Karnataka in Pictures

 Pushkar Fair.
-(Pushkar ka Mela in Hindi)
+(Pushkar Mela in Hindi)

-Before the Pushkar camel festival even starts, Rajasthanis bring their camels, horses and other cattle to trade at the fairgrounds.
+Before the Pushkar camel festival even starts, Rajasthanis bring their camels, horses, and other cattle to trade at the fairgrounds.

-Once upon a time, the Pushkar cattle fair was the only place to sell and buy animals.
-As people of Rajasthan needed camels to run their daily life, they would all go to the fair primarily for animal trade.
+Once upon a time, the Pushkar fair was the only place to sell and buy animals.
+As the people of Rajasthan needed camels to run their daily life, they would all go to the fair primarily for animal trade.

 This grand affair of ten days also sees handsome horses sold to compete in races.
 Of course, the fortunate or unfortunate azure-eyed racehorses cost crores of rupees.